 - Significant weight gain or weight loss

 According to studies not all people with depression suffer in the same way, so it’s important to know what are the signs and symptoms of depression, how severe are they, how frequent are they, and how long do they last?
 Most will discover that the signs and symptoms largely depend on the individual and the particular severity of their illness.

-Reading quotes and sayings on depression can provide an insight on what living with it is like.
-They can also be a source of inspiration for those living with this condition.
-Below are famous sayings on living with it.
+Reading quotes and sayings related to depression can provide an insight into what living with it is like.
+They can also be a source of inspiration for those living with the condition.

 - “Every man has their secret sorrows that the world does not know; many times we call a person cold, but they are just sad.” – Henry Wadsworth Longfellow